Crossing Number Bound in Knot Mosaics: Loops in the mosaic complement

 \end{cor}

 We now want to look at a particular class of loops.
-These are the shortest possible loops: ones of length 4 (contained in exactly 4 tiles) coming from a combination of 4 tiles of types II and IV.
+These are the shortest possible loops: ones of length 4 coming from a combination of 4 tiles of types II and IV.
 We call these short loops {\em bubbles}.
 We see a bubble in each of the pictures in Figure~\ref{fig:percolate}.

-The proof above showed that the dual may be chosen to contain no loops if $T$ is minimal, but it did not show that a dual containing loops could not also be minimal.
-Later we may start with a dual that contains no loops and use moves that create bubbles, which we then want to argue is impossible, so we need a stronger result saying that if $T$ is minimal the dual cannot contain bubbles.
+The proof above showed that the mosaic complement may be chosen to contain no loops if $T$ is minimal, but it did not show that a mosaic complement containing loops could not also be minimal.
+Later we may start with a mosaic complement that contains no loops and use moves that create bubbles, which we then want to argue is impossible, so we need a stronger result saying that if $T$ is minimal the mosaic complement cannot contain bubbles.
 In the argument it will be useful to have the following lemma that gives us some flexibility in where a bubble might be positioned.

-\begin{lemma} Given a knot mosaic $M_n$ for knot $K$ with dual $D$ and ordered triple $T$, if $M_n$ contains any $2 \times n$ or $n \times 2$ subset of tiles, $n \geq 2$, that consists of exclusively type IV tiles, then we may pick any $2 \times 2$ subset of these tiles and form a (possibly) new dual for $M_n$ and $K$ in which there is a bubble in the $2 \times 2$ subset so that $T$ is unchanged for the new dual. \end{lemma}
+\begin{lemma} Given a knot mosaic $M_n$ for knot $K$ with mosaic complement $C$ and ordered triple $T$, if $M_n$ contains any $2 \times n$ or $n \times 2$ subset of tiles, $n \geq 2$, that consists of exclusively type IV tiles in the complement, then we may pick any $2 \times 2$ subset of these tiles and form a (possibly) new mosaic complement for $M_n$ and $K$ in which there is a bubble in the $2 \times 2$ subset so that $T$ is unchanged for the new mosaic complement. \end{lemma}

 \begin{proof} The proof is easy.
 Pick each of the four tiles to be IVa or IVb so that they have a bubble within them.
 Leave the other type IV tiles unchanged.
-Since swapping type IV tiles in the dual doesn't affect $K$ or $T$, the new dual has shifted the bubble to the desired location and satisfies our requirements on $K$ and $T$. \end{proof}
+Since swapping type IV tiles in the mosaic complement doesn't affect $K$ or $T$, the new mosaic complement has shifted the bubble to the desired location and satisfies our requirements on $K$ and $T$. \end{proof}

 This process allows us to shift the location of an existing bubble through nearby type IV tiles.
 We call this process of shifting a bubble to a new location {\it percolation}.
 A $3 \times 2$ example is shown in Figure~\ref{fig:percolate}.